NelsonPython/Air_MacClean/README.md

 What happens when you plot air quality data over time?
-Use this data science notebook to explore [investigating CO2-TVOC data](https://www.kaggle.com/nelsondata/los-angeles-air-quality)
+Use this data science notebook to explore [CO2-TVOC data](https://www.kaggle.com/nelsondata/los-angeles-air-quality)

 ## Experimenting